kirktobridge/super-cool-bot-t4t/README.md

 # super-cool-bot-t4t

-## What is this?
+## what is this?
-A Discord bot I'm coding using Python.
+a Discord bot I'm coding using Python.
 It's a server bot, currently deployed on Heroku.
 This is just for fun and to get more experience coding in Python and asynchronous programming.

-## This bot uses:
+## this bot uses:
 * [discord.py](https://github.com/Rapptz/discord.py)

-## This bot can:
+## this bot can:
 * quote The Office to users
+* quote stuff from my friend's YouTube channel [Schopix](https://www.youtube.com/user/Schopix)
 * insult users
 * say hello
 * that's pretty much it for now